These easy DIY Halloween costumes are great for kids! Use what you already have and add a few details!

 My daughter’s was a very easy costume.
 She wore her black leggings which I made last spring.

 I made a black jersey Bimaa sweater with the cowl neck.
 This jersey had tons of stretch so I made a 12-18 mos size.
 The tail is just black fabric sewn and stuffed and then sewn onto black elastic.
+Here are some ideas for finding elastic to reuse.

 The cat hat is one I made last spring.
 I’m glad it fits her so well, so I didn’t have to make something else.
 The tie really keeps it on her head; she takes hoods off immediately.
 I love how her hair peeks out the back.